RosettaCommons/documentation/Writing-a-New-SimpleMetric.md

 <!--- BEGIN_INTERNAL -->

-As of RosettaCon 2019, no new filters should be added to Rosetta (with few exceptions)
+As of RosettaCon 2019, no new filters should be added to Rosetta*

 So - what is replacing them?
 SimpleMetrics.
 SimpleMetrics are a tool that allows you to calculate some property of a pose, store it, and output the data into a scorefile.
 These SimpleMetrics can also be used for Filters and FeaturesReporters, greatly expanding their use across Rosetta.